 your opportunity to meeta Disney Princess or 2.

 Dining and refreshment options in Fantasyland include:

 - Be Our Guest Restaurant quick service for lunch and breakfast.
-Table service for dinner which was relaunched with a new menu in July 2018 as a Signature Restaurant.
+A signature table service for dinner.
 Guests still have the opportunity to meet Beast after dinner.
 However, we think breakfast is the best.

 - Cheshire Café